• Home

 Gmail + Evernote

-Evernote has AI features on its roadmap
+Evernote has more and better AI features

 Keep vs. Evernote: Which is better?

 Google Keep lets you jot down notes quickly, while helping you sort out your daily tasks and to-do lists in a simple way.
 It talks with other Google software, so if you're already a fan, it's a great addition to your toolkit.
+There's not a lot of AI here, though: if you'd love it with your notes, best to look elsewhere.

 There's a case for using both apps together, too.
 You can leverage Keep's speed and Evernote's thoroughness, with the first for day-to-day notes and jotting down ideas, and the latter for the bigger picture, organizing and filing those notes as needed.
 If you go this route, a tip: schedule some time every week to go through the week's notes, and file them where they need to be.
 Don't let the chaos take control.